furrydevs/libfurk/README.md

-# libfurk
+# libFurk

 Library to interact with Furcadia.

 Note: This code is in very early development and not usable for anything right now!

-This repository is originaly hosted at https://gitlab.com/furrydevs/libfurk/ and mirrored to other locations.
+This repository is originally hosted at https://gitlab.com/furrydevs/libfurk/ and mirrored to other locations.
 If you want to report issues or other things, please do so on GitLab.

 ## Roadmap

 - Simple API to interact with Furcadia
-- Convience methods for various interactions
+- Convince methods for various interactions
 - Native library and other artifacts that can be included in other projects (WASM, etc.)

 ## Contributing